 The collection of the Museum grew in the 1980–1990s when the already collected exhibits were added to by bookkeeping write-offs, deposit copies of publishers, antique sales and donations.

-The largest accumulation enterprises have taken place when the University has had to update its buildings and scientific apparatuses.
-The objects and materials left over are a good assortment from which the Museum can select object for its collection.
+The largest periods of acquisition have taken place when the University has had to update its buildings and scientific apparatuses.
+The objects and materials left over in this process represent a good selection from which the Museum can take objects for its collection.

-The accumulation process constantly chances; for example, the Museum no longer collects the deposit copies of the University Press or lengthy personal archives – this is left to the University Library.
-When writing the collection plan in 2012, the Museum chose to concentrate more in its uniqueness and difference from other local and foreign museum collections.
+The accumulation process constantly changes; for example, the Museum no longer collects the deposit copies of the University Press or lengthy personal archives – this is left to the University Library.
+When writing the collection plan in 2012, the Museum chose to concentrate more on its uniqueness and difference from other local and foreign museum collections.

 As of January 1, 2014, the Museum’s collection comprises of 73,398 items, documents and photos.

-The oldest precisely dated artefact in the collection is a set of coin and gold scales made by a Cologne craftsman in 1560 (the Arabic celestial globe is probably from the first half of the 14th century).
-The oldest printed matter is from 1627 and the earliest dated photograph (salt print) is from 1860.
+The oldest precisely dated artefact in the collection is a set of coin and gold scales made by a Cologne craftsman in 1560 (although the Arabic celestial globe is probably from the first half of the 14th century).
+The oldest printed object is from 1627 and the earliest dated photograph (salt print) is from 1860.